Rithesh17/Network-Monitoring-Tool/README.md

 ### This uses the libpcap library as it's base.

-### To build the executable , do this.
+### To build the executable ,do this.
 A make file will be prepared later.

 #### $gcc main.c ether_handle.c packcap.c -lpcap